 However, even then, it is a good idea to do a trademark search just in case someone else has already thought of your idea and has accidentally beat you to the punch.

-Use The Name For a Long Time Before You Make it Official
+5. Use The Name For A Long Time Before You Make It Official

 It is important that you are sure that you are happy with your company name before you invest a lot of time and money into branding and marketing.
 To make sure the name is a good one, try using it for a few years privately.